AGeekNamedSlickBack/health_research_portal/docs/source/project_report.rst

 Health Research Portal users have the ability to recommend and give review comment(s) on the relevance and usability of a research paper.
 Most exert research reviewers usually have checklists that they review a papaer with.
 This same idea is used in the system to provide a scientific checklists for user to mark after recommending a research paper.
-The checklist used is adapted from Academic Medicine (2001).
+The checklist used is adapted from Academic Medicine (APPENDIX 1, 2001).
 The paper provides an extensive list of items to look at based on the research paper topics such as: Problem statement, conceptual framework and research questions, references to the literature and documantation, relevance, research design, instrumentation, data collection and quality control, population and sample, data analysis